Show All Answers

 Your library card barcode and PIN give you access to computers, online databases, and your library account information.
 PINs can be assigned when you register for a new card or by asking library staff.
-If you have an email address in your library record, you can request a new PIN by selecting "Forgot my PIN" on the My Account login screen or by logging in to My Account, selecting the "Personal Information" tab and then the "Change PIN" option.
+If you have an email address in your library record, you can request a new PIN by selecting "Forgot my PIN" on the My Account login screen and entering your library card number.
+If you do not have an email address associated with your account, you should contact your local library and speak with a staff member to set a new PIN.
+If you want to change your PIN, you can do so by logging in to My Account, selecting the "Personal Information" tab, and then the "Change PIN" option.
 If you do not remember what your PIN might be, staff will often assign you a PIN that is the last four digits of your phone number.

 The Anoka County Library does not administer or proctor student tests and exams.

 No. The Anoka County License Centers no longer sell hunting & fishing licenses as of February 2022.

 Yes, we process Enhanced Driver's Licenses and Identification Cards at all five offices.
 We start processing those applications 30 minutes after we open and stop processing them 90 minutes before close.